 Seeking Justice For Impacted Veterans And Their Families

-The Camp Lejeune Justice Act of 2022 would help veterans and civilians who developed a health condition related to the contaminated water receive compensation.
+The Camp Lejeune Justice Act of 2022 will help veterans and civilians who developed a health condition related to the contaminated water receive compensation.
 Currently, individuals can file claims with the U.S. Department of Veterans Affairs (VA) to receive disability benefits or health care coverage.

 Individuals must meet certain criteria to be eligible to file.
 For instance, veterans must have served on active duty at Camp Lejeune for at least 30 days between August 1, 1953 and December 31, 1987.
 However, many such claims have not been approved by the VA.
 According to a CBS News report in February 2022, the VA stated it had an average approval rating of 17% for Camp Lejeune claims.